-Richard E. Kuntz, M.D., M.Sc., is senior vice president, chief medical and scientific officer of Medtronic, Inc., and serves as a member of the company’s executive committee.
+Richard E. Kuntz, M.D., M.Sc., is senior vice president, chief medical and scientific officer in the Department of Neuromodulation at Medtronic, Inc., and serves as a member of the company’s executive committee.
 In this role, Kuntz oversees the company’s medical affairs, health policy and reimbursement, clinical research activities, and corporate technology.

 Kuntz joined Medtronic in October 2005 as senior vice president and president of Medtronic Neuromodulation, which encompasses the company’s products and therapies for the treatment of chronic pain, movement disorders, spasticity, overactive bladder and urinary retention, benign prostatic hyperplasia, and gastroparesis.
 In this role, he was responsible for the research, development, operations, and product sales and marketing for each of these therapeutic areas worldwide.

 Kuntz brings to Medtronic a broad background and expertise in many different areas of healthcare.
 Prior to his tenure at Medtronic, he was the founder and chief scientific officer of the Harvard Clinical Research Institute, a university-based contract research organization that coordinates National Institutes of Health and industry clinical trials with the U.S. Food and Drug Administration.
 Kuntz has directed over 100 multicenter clinical trials and has authored more than 250 original publications.
 His major interests are traditional and alternative clinical trial design and biostatistics.